altaurog/django-caspy/docs/spec.rst

 ----------------
 Caspy is a web-based application.
 It will be fully AJAX/HTML5 for most responsive user experience.
 Page content will be linked with specific urls for bookmarking/quick access.
-As page content changes, the url will be updated using HTML5 location API.

 Caspy will not implement bookmarking/favorites or back/forward buttons.
 This functionality already exists on every modern browser.
 By keeping the location and page content in sync, we allow the browser to do it's job in this regard.
-See `Home Page`_ below for the sole, minor exception to this rule.

 The goal for the Caspy UX is to provide a simple, uncluttered interface with clear affordances for the functionality available.
 Icons may be used